-Katalon Studio supports a large range of data source for checkpoints such as Excel, CSV, Database and checkpoint description.
+Katalon Studio supports a broad range of data source for checkpoints such as Excel, CSV, Database, and checkpoint description.

-Then, you can use the Verify Checkpoint keyword to validate the state of the data.
+Then, you can use the Verify Checkpoint (https://docs.katalon.com/display/KD/%5BCommon%5D+Verify+Checkpoint) keyword to validate the state of the data.
 This keyword will verify if checked data of a checkpoint matches its source data.
-The keyword’s parameters, returns and use are described as follows:
+Description of the keyword’s parameters, returns, and uses is as follows:

 - checkpoint – Checkpoint (required): specifies the input checkpoint.

-– logChangedValues – boolean (required): specifies whether changed values between checkpoint data and the source will be logged.
+- logChangedValues – boolean (required): specifies whether changed values between checkpoint data and the source will log.

-– flowControl – FailureHandling (optional): specifies failure handling schema to determine whether the execution should be allowed to continue or stop.
-More details can be found in Failure handling (https://docs.katalon.com/display/KD/Failure+handling)
+- flowControl – FailureHandling (optional): specifies failure handling schema to determine whether the execution should be allowed to continue or stop.
+You can find more details in Failure handling (https://docs.katalon.com/katalon-studio/docs/failure-handling.html)